maixnor/wu-quartz/content/semester 3/NFRD.md

 - enables [[Green Washing]] too much
 	- no requirement for reporting standard
 - comparability and consistency is not mandatory
+	- e.g. not part of management report but separate
 - missing validation/reliability proof
 - only companies in scope ([[PIEs]])
 - missing [[Sanctions]]/enforcement